 In urgent cases, a preliminary injunction can be requested from the chair of the board pending the judgement in the main issue.
-This request must be submitted in writing and substantiated.
-After hearing both parties, the chair takes a decision.
+This request must be submitted in writing and substantiated.9 No appeal shall lie against a decision on the application for interim relief.

-A student can lodge an appeal against a decision by the Examinations Appeals Board with the Higher Education Appeals Tribunal (see also Section 10.5).
+A student can lodge an appeal against a decision by the CBE with the Higher Education Appeals Tribunal (see also Section 10.5).

-More information about the Examination Appeals Board
+More information about the CBE